kevin-he-01/uiuctf2020-writeup/Kernel_Run_As_Root.md

 ## Meddling around in the root shell

 The pwnyOS's author (ravi) decided to put a lot of interesting files inside `/prot/` that is visible only by root:
 - `/prot/passwd`: Contains the passwords (in plaintext!) for every user on this system (`root`, `user`, and `sandb0x`) I won't post them here so that it won't spoil the fun for people wanting to try this.
-Having the root password allows you to bypass the steps above and go straight from `user` to `root` via `su` or `SWITCH_USER` syscall (though you can only log into `sandb0x` and not any other user at the initial login screen)
+Having the root password allows bypassing the steps above and go straight from `user` to `root` via `su` or `SWITCH_USER` syscall (though the initial login screen only allows logging into `sandb0x` and no other users)
 - `/prot/crazy_caches`: Contains the binary for the Crazy_Caches challenge
-- `/prot/intros`: Contains the binaries for intro level challenges
+- `/prot/intros/`: Contains the binaries for intro level challenges
 - `/prot/images/`: Folder with the desktop background image in various resolutions

 ## Resources